soumende1/CarND-MPC-Project/README.md

 - `cte` : Cross-track error.
 - `epsi` : Orientation error.

 Those values are considered the state of the model.

-In addition to that, `Lf` is the distance between the car of mass and the front wheels (this is provided by Udacity's seed project).
+ `Lf` is the distance between the center of mass and the front wheels.

  The other two values are the model output:

 - `a` : Car's acceleration (throttle).
 - `delta` : Steering angle.

-The objective is to find the acceleration (`a`) and the steering angle(`delta`) in the way it will minimize an objective function that is the combination of different factors:
+The objective of this project is to find the acceleration (`a`) and the steering angle(`delta`) in the way it will minimize an objective function that is the combination of different factors:

 - Square sum of `cte` and `epsi`.
 It could be found [here](./src/MPC.cpp#L55).
 - Square sum of the difference actuators to penalize a lot of actuator's actions.
 It could be found [here](./src/MPC.cpp#L62).